 These two regulators ensure clinics are up to scratch, and send written reports to clinics with their findings, on how they can improve their service, and potential penalties, if they don't comply.

 Clinics are reviewed on quality and expertise of their service, staff, and care levels provided.

-Step 5 - Arrange Admission
+Step 5 - Finalise The Details

 You can normally complete the necessary steps over the phone in 20 minutes or less, and then make an initial deposit towards treatment, that's used to hold the room in your name, until you arrive at the clinic.